-February 2017 – July 2017 - Subgrade Construction (Foundation Layer for the Cell Construction
+February 2017 – July 2017 - Subgrade Construction (Foundation Layer for the Cell Construction) (Completed)

 Council is currently in the construction phase for Cosgrove 3.
-Subgrade excavation and engineered fill will be completed by the end of 2017.
-Perimeter fencing will be constructed by June 2017 and Cell 1 construction will occur from October 2017 to March 2018.
-The site facilities will be constructed from July 2018 to December 2018.
+Subgrade excavation and engineered fill is now completed.
+Perimeter fencing is also completed.
+Cell 1 construction will commence in April 2018 and be completed by January 2019.
+The site facilities will be constructed from October 2018 to June 2019.

 Construction will involve: